stelmo/Stochastic-Dynamical-Control-Code/README.md

 2. PyPlot
 3. Gadfly

+## Running the Code

+Please see the README inside each folder for details about running the code in each section.

 ## Testing
 All testing is automated with Travis-CI but manually tests may also be performed by executing the following scripts: